Faysalgreen35/mbf-online-shop-server/Readme.md

 - **Backend**: Node.js, Express.js, MongoDB
 - **Authentication**: Firebase Authentication

 ## Authentication in Firebase
 Firebase Authentication is used to manage user authentication and provide a secure login/register experience.
 Users can sign up with their email or through social media accounts.
 Firebase also handles password recovery and user session management.

 ## Skeleton
 Skeleton is a simple, responsive boilerplate for quickly building web interfaces.
 It provides a basic structure and responsive grid system, ensuring that the website looks good on all devices.

+## Flowbite
+Flowbite is a component library for Tailwind CSS, providing pre-designed components that can be easily integrated into our project to enhance the user interface and user experience.

 ## Installation and Setup
 To set up the project locally, follow these steps: